ssaranya27/ExplicitIntent-MAD/README.md

-# Ex.No:2b To develop program to create a text field and a buttons “Explicit Intent".
+# Ex.No:2b develop program to create a text field and a buttons “Explicit Intent".
 When you click /press Explicit button it should open Second Screen  and print message as" This is Second Activity"

 ## AIM:

-To create a two screens , first screen will take one number input from user.
-After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents.
+To develop program to create a text field and a buttons “Explicit Intent".
+When you click /press Explicit button it should open Second Screen  and print message as" This is Second Activity" .

 ## EQUIPMENTS REQUIRED: